TrkRK/Getting-And-Cleaning-Data/README.md

 This repo was created to deliver the course project.

 The run_analysis.R file contains fully commented R code that collects the required data, works with it and delivers a file named tidyData.txt.
+The plyr package is required to perform the final step.

 The CodeBook contains more details.